Staffwerke/vm-babysitter/README.md

 *Please note, that this has not been field tested with actual remote mounts.
 There might be additional configs to perform on `docker run`.
 Scripts are only able to work under this possibility, so any contribution about this topic is welcomed.*

-## Known Issues/bugs:
+## Known Issues and Caveats:

+- VM-Babysitter only uses a subset of features of Virtnbdbackup.
+The env var `VIRTNBDBACKUP_ARGS` has been tested only with flags `--start-server`, `--compress` and `--no-color` and other options usually lead to unexpected results.
+However, it's still possible to create custom backups and even templates by using virtnbdbackup command from inside the container.
+It applies the same with other commands, but those aren't been even tested or used, so do it at your own risk.

-- VM-Babysitter has been tested on Unraid v7 (currently beta).
+- VM-Babysitter has been tested on Unraid v7.
 It has been determined that is not possible to make snapshots of domains being backed up with VM-Babysitter.
-It seems possible, instead to make backups of domains with snapshots and restore them, however this hasn't been tested thoughtfully yet.
-For now, **do not mix snapshots with checkpoint based backups, or use them together at your own risk!**
+By the other hand, making backups of domains with snapshots it's possible, and when restored, they seem to be OK.
+Nevertheless, and considering both approaches part from different strategies, it's highly encouraged to **use only one at the same time for a given domain, and do not mix snapshots with checkpoint based backups together**.

 - When tryng to delete a domain with checkpoints, Libvirt will warn you with the following message:

 ```
 Execution error
 Requested operation is not valid: cannot delete inactive domain with xx checkpoints
 ```

 If you want to delete a domain that gives you the above message, the easiest way is running the following command from a shell (would work the same from inside the container):

 ```
     virsh checkpoint-delete <domain-name> virtnbdbackup.0 --children --metadata
 ```
 This deletes all checkpoints metadata created by virtnbdbackup on the main host, allowing you to delete the domain (and optionally, image disks) without warnings.

 - Stopping or killing the container while virtnbdbackup is performing a backup operation may lead to persistent failed status during next runs.
-This is due to 'dead' sockets in `/var/tmp`, `/run/libvirt` and `/run/lock` stuck after the crash, therefore unable to be accessed by virtnbdbackup.
-Deleting such dead sockets (or waiting a few hours) has been proved to be helpful, but the best practice is **DO NOT STOP the container while is performing backup tasks!** Read [this](https://github.com/abbbi/virtnbdbackup/tree/master?tab=readme-ov-file#backup-fails-with-timed-out-during-operation-cannot-acquire-state-change-lock) for more info and workaround
+This is due to 'dead' sockets in `/var/tmp`, `/run/libvirt` and `/run/lock`, stuck after the interruption.
+To solve the situation, read [this](https://github.com/abbbi/virtnbdbackup/tree/master?tab=readme-ov-file#backup-fails-with-timed-out-during-operation-cannot-acquire-state-change-lock).

 #### Maintainer: Adrián Parilli <adrian.parilli@staffwerke.de>